Frequently Asked Questions

 What procedures are in place for emergencies (power failure, natural disaster)?

-We are a 24 hour, seven days per week service and always available for our clients and care-givers to reach out to should an emergency or concern come up.
+We are a 24-hour, seven-day-a-week service, and we are always available for our clients and caregivers to reach out should an emergency or concern arise.

 What is your availability like?

-We maintain a vast availability to meet potential and current client needs.
+We maintain a high level of availability to meet the needs of both potential and current clients.